doctorfree/MusicPlayerPlus/README.md

 ### Required setup

 * Install the latest Debian or RPM format installation package from the [MusicPlayerPlus Releases](https://github.com/doctorfree/MusicPlayerPlus/releases) page
-* Run the `mpcinit` command (must be done as your normal user, no need for `sudo`)
+* Run the `mppinit` command (must be done as your normal user, no need for `sudo`)

 ### Optional additional setup steps

-For many installations, installing the MusicPlayerPlus package and initializing the user configuration with the `mpcinit` command is all that need be done.
+For many installations, installing the MusicPlayerPlus package and initializing the user configuration with the `mppinit` command is all that need be done.

 Some common additional setup steps that can be performed include: